 England's soccer team are still struggling to try to qualify for next year's World Cup finals in Munich but one man is sure he can help the side regain the world Cup - Kenyan witchdoctor Mr.

-England's soccer team are still struggling to try to qualify for next year's World Cup finals in Munich but one man is sure he can help the side regain the world Cup - Kenyan witchdoctor Mr. Shariff Abubakar Omar.
+Background: England's soccer team are still struggling to try to qualify for next year's World Cup finals in Munich but one man is sure he can help the side regain the world Cup - Kenyan witchdoctor Mr. Shariff Abubakar Omar.

 Mr. Omar has written to England's team manager Sir Alf Ramsey.
 He said he was one of the leading witchdoctors in East Africa and had helped many football teams including the Kenyan and Ugandan teams to win trophies.
 He understood England were anxious to win back the World Cup but had heard that her chances were rather slim.
 He knew Europeans did not believe in African witchcraft but he was sure he could improve England chances.
 The fact that the team was not Muslim would not matter.

 Mr. Omar said he earned GBP6,000 by magically influencing football results last year.
 He uses many techniques.
 Sometimes he casts spells on the match ball and on an opponent goalmouth or he may impregnate a player's kit with a powerful potion of herbs, animal skins, bones and lucky charms.

 Recently he has been helping Kibera Young Rovers, his local village side near Nairobi, by showing them a magic word form the Koran, praying with them and for them and then saying the magic word then thousand times on the day of the match.

 Sir Alf told Visnews he had relied to the latter.
 Mr. Omar wanted the contract to last at least a year and Sir Alf said he was unable to accept the offer.